 Interestingly, according to Table 5.18, 66% (27 out of 41) of the respondents opined that the officials of IMED are honest.
-Although there is a common perception that some government officials are corrupt, but this result shows that perception is not always true.
+Although there is a common perception that some government officials are corrupt, this result shows that perception is not always true.
 However, it is also true that government officials are mostly reluctant to reveal their fellows' honesty or dishonesty.
-After all, the above results conclude, to a large extent, that the officials of IMED maintain integrity while monitoring and evaluation.
+After all, the above results conclude that the officials of IMED largely maintain integrity while monitoring and evaluation.